sebiva/Confs/README.md

 ./install
 ```

 and hope for the best!
+The script can be modified to ignore vim or zsh by
+simply commenting out the calls to setup\*.
+If all goes well, the dotfiles
+should be installed to $HOME, and scripts to $HOME/.scripts (which is in the
+PATH in .zshrc).

 ## Keymap